Italy is a biodiversity zone and home to several animal species than any other European country.

 These creatures have signature broad, triangular-shaped heads with an upturned snout.

-Their coloring varies from light grey to reddish-brown, with various markings down the body, occasionally resembling a half zig-zag.
+Their coloring varies from light grey to reddish-brown.
+They have various markings down the body, occasionally resembling a half-zigzag.

-They can be found in the hilly and mountainous region of Italy and places where they can access warmth and water.
+They can be found in Italy’s hilly and mountainous regions, where they can access warmth and water.

 Hence, one must get an antidote immediately because it can turn fatal if not treated immediately.